alpha01/reconquista-timeline/timeline.md

 # Kingdom of Asturias (722-910)
 - 722 Asturias Battle of Covadonga, combined forces of Pelayo and Pedro de Cantabria defeat Umayyad forces
 - 722-737 Asturias Pelayo is elected King of Asturias.
-New Kingdom is established with its capital seat in Cangas de Onís
+New kingdom is established with its capital seat in Cangas de Onís
 - 737-739 Asturias Favila is elected King of Asturias
 - 739-757 Asturias Alfonso I "El Catolico" is elected King of Asturias
 - ~740 Asturias Alfonso I fierce campaigns of desolation between the Asturian/Cantabrian mountains and Duero River create the "Desert of Duero"